Radnor House Sevenoaks School

 Radnor House Sevenoaks School (formerly Combe Bank School) is a coeducational private day school located in Sundridge (near Sevenoaks) in the English county of Kent.

-In 2016, The Radnor House Group officially took over Combe Bank School (a girls only independent school).
+In 2016, The Radnor House Group officially took over Combe Bank School (a girls-only independent school).
 The school was re-launched on 1 September 2016 as Radnor House Sevenoaks, a co-educational independent school for boys and girls aged 2–18.
 It is a member of the ISA and IAPS.

 History

-The five eras of the Combe Bank estate: